The Editor would like to thank the all reviewers of the papers submitted

 Dr. habil.
 Hans U. Lass (Baltic Sea Research Institute Warnemünde, Rostock, Germany) •

-Dr. Adam Latala (University of Gdansk, Poland) •
+Dr. Adam Latała (University of Gdańsk, Poland) •

 Prof. Erkki Leppäkoski (Environmental and Marine Biology, Åbo Akademi University, Finland) •